Once you learn how to die you learn how to liveMorrie Schwartz

 It’s a lesson.
 We need to give it up, the need for certainty, for control.
 The need to be safe, the need to be right.
 This is what fell away from me just a little, and has been falling away ever since.

-In destroying and letting go, you give room to create.
+In destroying and letting go, you give room to create the new you, a new life.

 Since that day I have felt more confident and less bound by my fears and doubts.
 I feel happier and have discovered a willingness to try new thing, scary things.